kostola/kubernetes-playground/pod-in-cluster-auth/README.md

-# Kubernetes API Client

-A simple Go application that demonstrates how to access Kubernetes APIs using a ServiceAccount and the official Kubernetes client-go library.
+# Pod In-Cluster Authentication

+A Go application demonstrating how a pod can connect to the cluster Kubernetes API server using an injected ServiceAccount.
+The main goal is to show in-cluster authentication patterns with proper RBAC configuration.

 ## Features

+**Primary Goal: Pod Authentication**
-- Connects to Kubernetes cluster using in-cluster configuration
+- Demonstrates how a pod connects to Kubernetes cluster using in-cluster configuration
+- Shows ServiceAccount injection and usage patterns
+- Implements proper RBAC with minimal required permissions

+**API Interactions:**
 - Lists cluster nodes and their status
 - Lists all namespaces in the cluster
 - Lists pods in a specified namespace (configurable via environment variable)
+- Uses downward API to access pod metadata
 - Runs continuously, updating information every 30 seconds
-- Uses proper RBAC with minimal required permissions

 ## Project Structure

 ```
-k8s-api-client/
+pod-in-cluster-auth/
 ├── main.go                 # Main application code
 ├── go.mod                  # Go module definition
 ├── Dockerfile              # Container image configuration